obmarg/kazan/README.md

 allows the whole kube API to be supported with relatively little effort.

 Kazan should mostly work though it's not thoroughly tested against the actual kubernetes API.
-If you find a bug in the library please file a bug (or submit a PR) and I'll try and get it fixed.
+If you find a bug in the library please file an issue (or submit a PR) and I'll try and get it fixed.

 I'm reasonably happy with the API at the moment so I don't expect to change it too drastically.
 However I can't speak for the k8s API specifications that